 If its a calm day with little or no wave action rent some kayaks in Port Austin and paddle east to Turnip Rock or explore the formations of Broken Rocks west of the harbor.
 Both water trails are relatively easy to do and offer some great scenery.
 Turnip Rock can only be seen from the water so bring your waterproof camera for some great shots.

-Need for Speed with Go Carts in Port Austin & Caseville
+Go Carts in Port Austin & Caseville

 The Upper Thumb now has two full-featured go-kart tracks.
 In Port Austin.
 The track is large and its ideal for a tasting of real racing.
 As an adult, you can take the little ones on a full throttle ride around a great winding track.
 Check out Family Go Karts in Port Austin south of town off of M-53.
 In Caseville, Key North Mini Golf and Family Fun Center sport the largest track in mid-Michigan.
 With 15 new karts and some two-seaters so mom or dad can drive the youngsters around that are too small to do it themselves.